tdulcet/Benchmarking-Tool/README.md

 1. Download the script ([time.sh](time.sh)).
 Run: `wget https://raw.github.com/tdulcet/Benchmarking-Tool/main/time.sh`.
 2. Execute the script once to make sure there are no errors.
 For example, run: `chmod u+x time.sh` and `./time.sh 'sleep 0.3'`.
 3. If you want the script to be available for all users, install it.
-Run: `sudo mv time.sh /usr/local/bin/benchmark` and `sudo chmod +x /usr/local/bin/benchmark`.
+Run: `sudo cp time.sh /usr/local/bin/benchmark` and `sudo chmod +x /usr/local/bin/benchmark`.

 ## Help